photoprism/photoprism-docs/docs/getting-started/nas/portainer/index.md

 !!! tldr ""
     It is not possible to change the password via `MARIADB_PASSWORD` after the database has been started for the first time.
 Choosing a secure password is not essential if you don't [expose the database to other apps and hosts](../../troubleshooting/mariadb.md#cannot-connect).
-    To enable [automatic schema updates](../../troubleshooting/mariadb.md#auto-upgrade) after upgrading to a new major version, set `MARIADB_AUTO_UPGRADE` to a non-empty value in your `docker-compose.yml`.
+    To enable [automatic schema updates](../../troubleshooting/mariadb.md#auto-upgrade) after upgrading to a new major version, set `MARIADB_AUTO_UPGRADE` to a non-empty value.

 #### Volumes ####